morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Netgear - $100 USD -[AXE3000 USB 3.0 WiFi Adapter -A8000](https://www.netgear.com/home/wifi/adapters/a8000/)

-Warning: The Netgear A8000 uses a device ID that is not yet in the Linux kernel driver, mt7921u.
-As of today, 2023-01-23, a [PATCH](https://lore.kernel.org/linux-mediatek/20230123090555.21415-1-git@qrsnap.io/T/#u) has been submitted to linux-wireless to have the device ID included:
+Warning: The Netgear A8000 uses a device ID (VID/PID) that is scheduled to go into kernel 6.4.
+This adapter will not be plug and play on earlier kernels.

 Below is an easy way to add the ID so that the driver can recognize the adapter.
 From a terminal:
 ```